the-turing-way/the-turing-way/chapters/open_science.md

 **Persistent identifier:** A long-lived method for identifying a resource that is unique, and widely understandable by a community.

-**Readme:** A file which contains useful information about a project such as what it is, how to use it, how to test it, and how to contribute to it.
+**Readme:** A file which contains useful information about a project such as what it is, how to use/install it, how to test it, and how to contribute to it.

 **Repository:** A long-lived place on the internet where resources (be they data, software, publications or anything else) can be stored and accessed.